Gender in Music Psychology

 Conclusions

 The analysis of gender distributions in the five most prominent music psychology journals over the last 25 years presented a rich and evolving history of gender distribution in various authorship roles.
-While overall women hold smaller number of authorship overall (40.2%), they are more likely to hold first author positions in coauthored publications but less likely likely to hold last author positions than men.
-For solo publications and being a coauthor, there are no significant gender differences.
+While overall women hold smaller number of authorship overall (40.2%), they are significantly more likely to hold first author positions in coauthored publications but significantly less likely likely to hold last author positions than men.
+For solo publications and being a coauthor, there were no significant gender differences.

 Funding statement